 All walking or bicycle-riding students must have a Release of Liability Waiver on file in the School Office.
 Parents may access the Release of Liability Waiver on our website or pick up a form in the School Office.
-Walkers/bike riders will meet a staff member under the pavilion closest to the Art room.
+Walkers/bike riders will meet a staff member in the Social Hall.
 A faculty/staff member will escort the students off campus.
 All walkers/bike riders are expected to leave the campus with their walker group.
 If your student wants to have another student come home with him/her after school, please follow the procedure in Parental Changes in Student Dismissal.